Super visa (for parents and grandparents): After you apply

 Book your biometrics collection appointment as soon as you can to avoid processing delays.
 Find out how to give biometrics.

-We process your super visa application
+Processing your super visa application

 We’ll check your application to make sure you have all the documents you need.

-We may also ask you to:
+We may also ask you to

-- to send more information
+- send more information

 - get a medical exam